 Legendary television interviewer Larry King was asked who he would want to interview the most and what would he ask that person.
 He said it would be Jesus Christ and ask whether he indeed was virgin born.
 The virgin birth of Christ is also something that I have been thinking deeply about.
 It is one of the more peculiar aspects of Jesus’ life outside the resurrection but frankly it receives so little attention in the New Testament itself.
-It features prominently in many historic creedal formulas and ever since Christian theology it has been very prominent.
+It features prominently in many historic creedal formulas and ever since in Christian theology it has been very prominent.
 So two questions arise from these different attitudes to the virgin birth in church history.
-First of all, being a modern believer I know what the virgin birth means to me generation but what did it mean to the early Christians?
-Second of all, why does the New Testament show far less enthusiasm for this feature of Jesus life than subsequent Christians ever since?
+First of all, being a modern believer I know what the virgin birth means to my generation but what did it mean to the early Christians?
+Second of all, why does the New Testament show far less enthusiasm for this feature of Jesus life than subsequent Christians since?
 The first question I will answer now and the second in a subsequent post.

 Why the virgin birth?

 As I mentioned in The Awkwardness of Christmas there are only two infancy narratives of Jesus which are found in Matthew and Luke.
 They agree in some respects but each story is told in a different way to match the overall narrative of the particular gospel.
 It is only in these infancy narratives that we have a certain mention of the virgin birth.
 Some scholars posit the reason for the virgin birth accounts is to counter the claim that Jesus’ was illegitimate.
 Even though I do think that view has some merit, I do not think it is enough to explain its sparse mention.
 Secondly, the virgin birth also creates its own problems with unorthodox views of it meaning Jesus was somehow nonhuman or superhuman.